emirmuminoglu/Verb/README.md

-# Vanille.js
+# Verb.js

 ![Logo](https://avatars.githubusercontent.com/u/77127183?s=200&v=4)

-## What is vanillejs
+## What is verbjs
-Vanillejs aims to build powerful structures by increasing the dynamism power of your plain and frameless javascript application and reducing the cost of code.
+Verb.js aims to build powerful structures by increasing the dynamism power of your plain and frameless javascript application and reducing the cost of code.
 It offers a flexible structure where you can organize the keywords used in it and make it unique to you.

 ## Specifications
 1. Using dynamic variables in HTML